Foods That Trigger Migraine

 - A description of how severe your migraine symptoms were

-Your migraine journal will help you make your own migraine trigger list.
-You can probably reduce the number of migraine attacks by avoiding items on your list.
+Your migraine journal will help you make your own migraine trigger list which may help reduce the number of migraine attacks.

 Migraine.com advocates often write about their individual migraine triggers and the steps they take to try to avoid them.
 From understanding food chemicals to managing an elimination diet (including incorporating probiotics), these advocates share their experiences with elimination diets and avoiding food triggers during the holidays.
 There are even food triggers that most may never have heard of which adds to the complication of identifying food triggers.
 The Migraine.com community also shared their top 20 migraine food triggers.